amanchokshi/EMBERS/joss_paper/paper.md

 # Acknowledgements

 I would like to thank Rachel Webster for introducing me to this project and supporting my work.
 Further, I would like to thank Nichole Barry for her valuable suggestion for improving and expanding *EMBERS*.
-Parts of this research was supported by the Australian Research Council Centre of Excellence for All Sky
+Parts of this research were supported by the Australian Research Council Centre of Excellence for All Sky
 Astrophysics in 3 Dimensions (ASTRO 3D), through project number ****************.